 3. Action of Immediate Witness — This is a one-time or short duration social justice action such as a rally, demonstration, petition drive or natural disaster requiring immediate response.
 A single individual can propose it.

-Once the SJT receives your completed Request Form to Initiate a New Social Justice Action, your request will be placed on the agenda for the next scheduled meeting of the SJT.
-If time is of the essence and immediate action on the request is required, contact one of the co-chairs.
+Once the CT receives your completed Request Form to Initiate a New Social Justice Action, your request will be placed on the agenda for the next scheduled meeting of the CT.
+If time is of the essence and immediate action on the request is required, contact a CT member.

-The SJT evaluates each request to verify whether:
+The CT evaluates each request to verify whether:

 • It is consistent with the Mission and Vision of the Chalice Unitarian Universalist Congregation and its long range plan,